capi-bgu/oratio/doc/project_overview.md

 ## Project Goals

 * The first goal of the project is to create a software platform that will ease the creation of personalized machine learning models.
 The platform will be as implementation-independent as possible to allow the easy integration of research in this field.
-The platform will try to provide utilities that are will be necessary for any method trying to create personalized models, such as data gathering and labeling.
+The platform will try to provide utilities that will be necessary for any method trying to create personalized models, such as data gathering and labeling.

 * The second goal is to develop a model or a collection of models that will be integrated with the platform and hopefully compete with the state of the